SLC-LABS.COM

 Repo

-Here we need to give our Repository a Unique name.
+Here we need to give our Repository a Unique name, an optional Description, and the Visibility as Public or Private.

 Click the green "Create repository" button on the right and you are done.